roc-lang/roc/www/content/plans.md

 ### Platform Author Specific Breaking Changes

 All of the following changes only affect platform authors.
-They will not be noticeable from the Roc user perspective.
+They will not be noticeable from the Roc application developer perspective.

 #### Glue